jonathanleahy/currency-app/README.md

 - [x] Bonus points for any interesting visualisation features such as graphs, and clean simple UI (don’t worry too much about making it beautiful though!
 Clean and functional is fine)

-- [ ] Live data isn't complete.
+- [X] Live data isn't complete.

   - [x] Live data is pulled from the REST API.

   - [x] Live data request optimised so a single call for all the selected currencies

+  - [x] Live data processed

+  - [X] Live data displayed as small graph

-  - [ ] Live data processed and used within the app
+  - [ ] Live data displayed as big graph

 - [ ] Start and End date functionally isn't implemented: